CyanCoding/Project-Tracker/CONTRIBUTING.md

 any `C#` files related to the display you're changing don't interfere with your design.
 Many components of the display are changed in the `*.xaml.cs` files and you may need to change the respective `C#` file as well.

+### Fixing documentation
+If you notice a grammatical error or some other documentation-related error, please edit the file and make a pull request.
+Do **not** create an issue about it.